Courage-1984/Dataset-Forge/docs/README_full.md

 - **Enhanced Metadata Management:**
   - Modular menu and actions for batch metadata extraction, editing, filtering, and anonymization.
   - Uses exiftool, pandas, SQLite, Pillow, and centralized utilities.

+## Menu Integration

+- The Dataset Management menu now includes an '🧭 Align Images' option, which calls the align_images_workflow in actions/align_images_actions.py using the lazy import pattern.

 ---